cnerg/cnerg.github.com/README.md

     ```

-Review your changes in a web browser at localhost:4000.
-If you make a change, you can refresh the browser and it should auto update.
+    b.
+Review your changes in a web browser at `localhost:4000`.
+If you make a change, you can refresh the browser and it should auto update (a few seconds after you save the changes)

-Save your changes
+7. Save your changes

+    a.
 Once you feel it looks correct and the way you want it, add and commit your changes.
 This will save your changes to your local clone of your fork.
+    ```
-$ git add <new_or_modified_files>
+    git add <new_or_modified_files>
-$ git commit -m “Added <my_name>”
+    git commit -m “Added <my_name>”
+    ```

-It is often very useful to use git status, which will give you information like which files have been modified but are not staged for commit, which files have been modified and have been staged for commit (i.e. they have been git added), and whether you have commits in your clone that are not yet reflected in your github fork or vice versa.
+    It is often very useful to use `git status`, which will give you information like which files have been modified but are not staged for commit, which files have been modified and have been staged for commit (i.e. they have been `git add`ed), and whether you have commits in your clone that are not yet reflected in your github fork or vice versa.

+    b.
 Push your new branch to your github fork.
+    ```
-$ git push -u origin add_myself
+    git push -u origin add_myself
+    ```

     If your fork already contains the branch and you are only updating it with new commits, then git push by itself is sufficient.

-Request that your changes be added to the official website
+8. Request that your changes be added to the official website

+    a.
 Create a pull request (PR) between the branch on your fork and the “source” branch in the main repo.
 This can be done by using a web browser to navigate to your new branch on your fork and clicking “Pull request”.

     It will probably look like this:

     But you may need to go through the “Contribute” menu to start a PR:

     NOTE: you must be on the new branch for the contribute menu to pop up with a PR
 	  (step 1 in the picture)

     This will allow other users to review the changes you made and make comments, request changes, or approve your changes.
-Once your PR has been created, you should be able to see it here.
+Once your PR has been created, you should be able to see it [here](https://github.com/cnerg/cnerg.github.com/pulls).

+    b.
 Once you and one or more reviewers are satisfied with your changes, someone with write access will merge your branch into the main repo.
 This only updates the .rst files; it doesn’t update the rendered html.
 Someone will also need to regenerate the rendered .html before your changes will be reflected in the actual website.

-Once this is done, you’ll be able to find yourself on the staff and students page of the website!
+    c.
+Once this is done, you’ll be able to find yourself on [the staff and students](https://cnerg.github.io/community/people/) page of the website!

 # Boostrap 4 Github Pages